UPDATED MAY 2018

 It may also be helpful if you're just exhausted by your WordPress consulting business and you need to breathe some fresh air into it.

-- Get clear about your value offering
+- Get clear about your value offering and who it’s meant for.

-- Differentiate yourself from everyone else
+- Differentiate yourself from everyone else by commanding attention.

-- Avoid wasting time on clients who are a time and profit suck
+- Avoid wasting time on clients who are a time and profit suck.

-In the interest of transparency, my mentor Ed Dale was the man who coached me through the mindset required to pull this off and I've borrowed some of these ideas from what he taught me – especially the stuff about the Top 20 which I'll cover a little later.
+In the interest of transparency, my mentor Ed Dale was the man who coached me through the mindset required to pull this off and I've borrowed some of these ideas from what he taught me, especially the stuff about the Top 20 which I'll cover a little later.

 Sound good?
 Let’s go.